PrettyBoyFlackoo/raycast/README.md

        var ray0 = new Ray(32, 32, 64, 64);
        var ray1 = new Ray(32, 48, 96, 12);

-       var hit = ray0.isIntersecting(ray1);
+       ///ray 0 checks if intersecting with ray 1 var hit = ray0.isIntersecting(ray1);

        if (hit != null) {